The Legend of Zelda: A Link to the Past: Development

 In 1988, development of a new NES The Legend of Zelda video game began, but one year later, the project was brought to Nintendo's next console; the Super Famicom (known as the Super NES in other regions).
 Due to the success of previous Zelda games, Nintendo was able to invest a large budget and ample development time and resources into the game's production.
 At the time, most Super NES game cartridges had 4 Mbit (512 KB) of storage space.
 This game broke the trend by using 8 Mbit (1 MB), allowing the Nintendo development team to create a remarkably expansive world for Link to inhabit.
 Like Super Mario World, this game used a simple graphic compression method on the Super NES by limiting the color depth of many tiles to eight colors instead of the Super NES's native 16-color tiles.
 The tiles were decompressed at runtime by adding a leading bit to each pixel's color index.
 Storage space was also saved by eliminating duplication: The Light World and the Dark World are almost identical in layout (though using differing texture tiles), and the Dark World exists in the ROM only as an "overlay" of the Light World.
 Producer Shigeru Miyamoto originally intended the game to feature a party, "one that consists of the protagonist, ... a magic user, and a girl".
 The script was written by series newcomer Kensuke Tanabe, while Yoshiaki Koizumi was responsible for the background story explained in the instruction manual.
 Due to time constraints, certain features were cut from the final release, such as the ability to cause wildfires in grassy areas (which would later be incorporated into Four Swords Adventures).
 The player was able to freely choose which weapons to hold and would be able to swap and combine items such as using both bombs and arrows at the same time.
 According to Tezuka, this did not come to pass as Miyamoto requested that Link always have the sword equipped.

+To promote the game, a commercial was shot in which Link, Zelda, Gibdos, and Stalfos dance in a dungeon to a Zelda-themed version of "Game Boyz" (ゲームボーイズ) by Scha Dara Parr, from the group's second album Towering Nonsense (タワリングナンセンス).